APP-FS01 Detailed View

 call to an API node:

-The
+The owner

 of the metadata object can be thought of as the "issuer" of the NFTs in the collection.
-(In contrast to theowner
+(In contrast to the owner

-of the 1.31.x object, which can be thought of as the "holder" of the specific issued NFT.)The metadata object determines permissions and contract terms (e.g. sellable, transferable, revenue split, etc.) of all NFTs issued under the same contract.
+The metadata object determines permissions and contract terms (e.g. sellable, transferable, revenue split, etc.) of all NFTs issued under the same contract.

 The chain understands the symbol and token name which are defined for the series, and are not variable by individual NFT.
 However, NFTs may define, through their descriptive data, "display names" which can be displayed for the NFT name, series name, or artist.